dcunited001/dcunited001.github.io/_posts/2017-10-19-speed-of-thought-twenty-postulates-of-social-physics.md

 social capital.
 This amplifies the negative penalties of social investment, when time or words are spent on pariahs and lepers.

-Depressingly, there is little to be done done about informat ion that already exists: what is created can never be destroyed.
+Depressingly, there is little to be done done about information that already exists: what is created can never be destroyed.
 Disconnection is created by dis/information -- it can only be relieved through inordinate investment of energy from peers.
 Therefore, those who seek